Small-World-Electronics/tamago/README.md

 #### Missing Commands / things

-- The return stack hasn't been implemented (yet).
-STH therefore is not implemented.
+- The return stack hasn't been implemented (yet). `STH` therefore is not implemented.
-- SFT (todo)
+- `SFT` (todo)
-- LDZ / STZ, LDR / STR.
-Addresses aren't really a thing as such, so we just use STA / LDA as described above.
+- `LDZ / STZ`, `LDR / STR`.
+Addresses aren't really a thing as such, so we just use `STA / LDA` as described above.
 - `| . $ , & : ' ~ "` We have no need for these things as of yet.
 - BRK (todo)
 - Short versions of commands.

+#### New Commands!

+`CLK`: waits until the next clock pulse.
+`BPM`: sets the clock speed in beats per minute.
+`SHL / SHR` as described above
+`PRINT`: forces the stack display to update.
+Otherwise this only happens once per clock.

 ## Future Plans

-- Add Midi ctrl, noteoff, pitchbend, etc. To DEO
+- Add Midi ctrl, noteoff, pitchbend, etc. To `DEO`
-- Add DEI
+- Add `DEI`
 - Add OSC compatability
 - Add clock out
 - Improve graphics